EngAndres/ud-public/courses/systems-analysis/README.md

 # Systems Analysis

 This course is designed to introduce undergraduate students to foundations of __systems analysis__ and a lot of multiple science paradigms.
 This is a course focused on thinking, and __problem solving__.

 Classes will consist of lectures, __discussions__, practical examples, and workshops.
-Also, you must take some readings from _software architecture_.
+Also, you must take some readings from _software systems_.
 In addition, there will be __three__ exams,
 __five__ workshops, and __twenty__ additional assignments.

 - [Systems Analysis](#systems-analysis)
   - [Goals](#goals)